University of Koblenz-Landau

 Good active and passive English language skills on a B2 level (CEFR) are required.
 German language skills are no pre-requisite to study the M.Sc. in Ecotoxicology.

 MSc in Chemistry and Physics of Functional Materials

 The University of Koblenz-Landau is one of the youngest universities in Germany and has grown considerably in its relatively short history.
 Since its transformation from a teacher training college in 1990, numerous new departments and institutes have sprung up.
 In addition, a wide range of new degree programs and chairs have been created, and existing courses and research consistently expanded.

 The Institute for Environmental Sciences is located at the campus in Landau and pursues both basic and applied research, in which the central theme is the complex interactions between humans and the environment.
-The Institute combines the expertise from ten research groups ranging from molecular to ecosystem scales, and also includes social sciences (environmental economics).
+The Institute combines the expertise from twelve research groups ranging from molecular to ecosystem scales as well as social sciences (environmental economics).

 Landau lies in the so-called German Tuscany and is nestled in the Palatinate Forest, a trans-border biosphere reserve with France.
 This location does not only provide a charming place to live and study but also offers excellent possibilities for outdoor activities like hiking, rock climbing or mountain biking.